robfinch/Qupls/README.md

 been undergoing simulation runs.
 A long way to go yet.
 Some synthesis runs have been performed to get a general idea of the timing.
 The goal is 40 MHz operation.

 ### Register File
-The register file contains 64 architectural registers and is unified, supporting integer and floating-point operations using the same set of registers.
+The register file contains 76 architectural registers and is unified, supporting integer and floating-point operations using the same set of registers.
 There is a dedicated zero register, r0.
 There is also a register dedicated to refer to the stack canary or instruction pointer.
 Vector mask registers are also part of the general purpose register file and the same set of instructions may be applied to them as to other registers.
 A register is also dedicated to the stack pointer.
 The stack pointer is banked depending on processor operating mode.
+There are also separate stack pointers for each interrupt level (1 to 7).
 Five hidden registers are dedicated to micro-code use.
 They are only accessible from micro-code.
 Registers are renamed to remove dependencies.
 There are 256 physical registers available.
+1536 physical registers are needed to support vector operations.

 ### Vector Register File
 The vector register file may contain up to 64 vector registers.
-Each vector register is made up of eight 64-bit elements, or a total of 512-bits.
+Each vector register is made up of eight 64-bit elements or lanes, or a total of 512-bits.
 The vector register file is currently implemented in the same block RAM as the general purpose register file and shares renaming resources with the general purpose registers.
 Each vector element is renamed.
+The first 10 vector registers v0 to v9 are aliased with the general-purpose registers. v0 and r0 to r7 are the same. v1 and r8 to r15 are the same.
+And so on.
+That leaves 54 vector registers for general purpose use.

 ### Instruction Length
 The author has found that in an FPGA the decode of variable length instruction length was on the critical timing path, limiting the maximum clock frequency and performance.
 So, instructions are fixed length so that hardware decoders can be positioned at specific locations.
 Making the instruction length fixed 40-bits aids the hardware in determining the location of instructions and the update of the instruction pointer.